 Managing stress outside of work

-As well as working as a solicitor, you may have family commitments at home, intensive hobbies or medical concerns.
+As well as working as a solicitor, you may have family commitments at home, intensive hobbies, or medical concerns.
 There are endless sources of stress, so feeling overwhelmed may not solely be linked to your profession.

-If you’re struggling with your work/life balance, it’s important to address your priorities and find ways to minimise the burden.
+If you’re struggling with your work/life balance, it’s important to address your priorities and find ways to minimize the burden.
 If you’re responsible for running a family home, for example, you may want to look for additional support so that you get more free time.
 Alternatively, you may want to schedule your commitments differently so that they’re spread more evenly over the week.

 Whilst it may seem counterproductive to schedule ‘me time’ when you’re so overrun with responsibility, taking the time to care for yourself will help you to cope with stress and anxiety more effectively.

 In addition to this, there are a variety of sources of support for how solicitors can deal with stress.
 As well as in-house support at your firm, you can seek advice from confidential helplines and legal support networks, as well as your GP and medical providers.
-Whilst it can take some time to learn how to manage stress effectively, you can discover effective ways to cope with stress in a healthier way and to minimise the negative impact it has on you.
+Whilst it can take some time to learn how to manage stress effectively, you can discover effective ways to cope with stress in a healthier way and minimize the negative impact it has on you.